mnalis/ironseed_fpc/README.md

 - (optionally) OpenGL (`apt-get install mesa-common-dev`)

 For making changes to game, you may also need:
-- (optionally) D compiler (The D compiler is required to the conversation and log conversion tools, `apt-get install ldc` / `apt-get intsall gdc` or http://digitalmars.com/d/2.0/)
+- (optionally) D compiler (The D compiler is required to the conversation and log conversion tools, `apt-get install ldc` / `apt-get install gdc` or http://digitalmars.com/d/2.0/)
-- (optionally) perl, imagemagick, graphicsmagick (for screen convertsion utilities, `apt-get install perl graphicsmagick imagemagick`)
+- (optionally) perl, imagemagick, graphicsmagick (for screen conversion utilities, `apt-get install perl graphicsmagick imagemagick`)

 Debian packages and prebuilt game
 =================================